emissary-ingress/emissary/docs/user-guide/getting-started.md

 # Deploying Ambassador to Kubernetes

 In this tutorial, we'll walk through the process of deploying Ambassador in Kubernetes for ingress routing.
+Ambassador provides all the functionality of a traditional ingress controller (i.e., path-based routing) while exposing many additional capabilities such as [authentication](/user-guide/auth-tutorial), URL rewriting, CORS, rate limiting, and automatic metrics collection (the [mappings reference](/reference/mappings) contains a full list of supported options).
+For more background on Kubernetes ingress, [read this blog post](https://blog.getambassador.io/kubernetes-ingress-nodeport-load-balancers-and-ingress-controllers-6e29f1c44f2d).

 Ambassador is designed to allow service authors to control how their service is published to the Internet.
 We accomplish this by permitting a wide range of annotations on the *service*, which Ambassador reads to configure its Envoy Proxy.
 Below, we'll use service annotations to configure Ambassador to map `/httpbin/` to `httpbin.org`.

 ## 1. Defining the Ambassador Service